sifzerda/next-fiction/README.md

 - [x] references

 Stuff to check:
-- [ ] every page has a index link to comments
+- [ ] every page has an index link to comments
 - [ ] check all index links work and are correct
 - [ ] change all quote boxes to the blockquote br format
 - [ ] replace tailwind classname's with custom classes, e.g. shorten h2, h3....s to < h3 > and p.... to < p >

 intertext links:
 SEARCH: